codychaplin/MoMoney/README.md

 * Get real-time stock prices
 * Import/Export data via CSV
 * Ability to hide sensitive values
-* Database logging
 * Bulk editing (find/replace) for transactions
-* Firebase and local logging
+* Firebase analytics and local logging

 ## How to Use
 * Accounts and categories are needed before transactions are added